Skip to main content

 7913b04c-5457-4d18-828d-46e6395428ab35-44F

-This table contains user attributes that are used to train a lookalike audience with multidimensional float numbers.
-It is not human-understandable.
+This dataset contains user attributes used to train a lookalike audience with multidimensional float numbers.
+It's not human-understandable.
+When an Embeddings dataset is provided, the AI lookalike model uses these embeddings instead of the Segments dataset for training.

 • userIdString | non-null, unique

-• It is unique: each row corresponds to a single user.
+• Unique here: each row corresponds to a single user.

 • scopeString | non-null

-• The scope that these embeddings have been trained across.
+• The scope these embeddings have been trained across.

 • Rows that have the same scope use embeddings that are in the same embedding vector space.